Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

-We focus on solving a discrete-time dynamic portfolio choice problem that is discretized from a continuous-time model, which is similar to the one considered in \cite{liu:2007} and \cite{cvitanic:1992}.
-We evaluate the lower bound on the optimal expected utility for this discrete-time model by performing sub-optimal policies using Monte Carlo simulation.
-To obtain an upper bound on the optimal expected utility simultaneously, we apply the information relaxation dual approach and propose a new class of penalties based on the time discretization of the value function-based optimal penalties of the continuous-time model; these penalties make the inner optimization problem much easier to solve in terms of computation compared with the penalties directly derived from the discrete-time model.
+In this section we solve a \emph{discrete-time} dynamic portfolio choice problem that is discretized from a continuous-time model (see, e.g., \cite{cvitanic:1992,liu:2007}).
+We consider the time-discretization as it is a common approach to numerically solve the continuous-time problem, and the decisions of investment only occur at discrete-time points.
+We focus on generating upper bounds on the optimal expected utility of the discrete-time problem using the information relaxation dual approach.
+In particular, we propose a new class of penalties for the discrete-time problem by discretizing the value function-based optimal penalties of the continuous-time problem.
+These penalties make the inner optimization problem much easier to solve compared with the penalties that directly approximates the optimal penalty of the discrete-time model.
 We demonstrate the effectiveness of our method in computing dual bounds through numerical experiments.